scrtlabs/catalyst/docs/source/install.rst

 Installing with ``pip``
 -----------------------

-Installing Zipline via ``pip`` is slightly more involved than the average Python package.
+Installing Catalyst via ``pip`` is slightly more involved than the average Python package.

 There are two reasons for the additional complexity:

-1. Zipline ships several C extensions that require access to the CPython C API.
+1. Catalyst ships several C extensions that require access to the CPython C API.
    In order to build the C extensions, ``pip`` needs access to the CPython header files for your Python installation.